- What is the UK Spouse Visa?

 - Both partners must be aged over 18 years old

-- The partners are legally married and have met in person
+- The partners must be legally married and have met in person

-- There is evidence of a genuine and subsisting relationship
+- The partners must be in a genuine and subsisting relationship

 - There is evidence of an intention to live together permanently in the UK

-- The Spouse Visa holder can provide evidence of being able to meet the minimum financial requirements without recourse to public funds
+- The applicant should meet the minimum financial requirements without recourse to public funds

 - There is evidence of appropriate accommodation for the couple and any dependents